October 30, 2020

 Apples and Apple Picking

-Apple picking and leaf peeping are some of our favorite fall traditions.
-We have fond memories of these outings with friends and families.
-We've been to many orchards, and three years ago, the Hilltop Orchards in the Berkshires and Honey Pot Hill Orchard in Stow.
-There's something to be said about picking your own variety of apples on a beautiful fall day.
+Apple picking and leaf peeping are two of our favorite fall traditions, filled with fond memories of crisp air, colorful trees, and laughter with friends and families.
+Over the years, we've visited quite a few orchards - Hilltop Orchards in the Berkshires and Honey Pot Hill Orchard in Stow are among our favorites.
+There's just something special about wandering through the rows, picking your own apples, and soaking in the beauty of a perfect fall day.

 Hilltop Orchard in the Berkshires